MilovanMilovanov/sfcc-sfra-return-order-products/README.md

 i had to create a process for returning products from an order.

+You can see the return button on the order, only when the shipping Status from the Order is changed to "SHIPPED" in the Business Manager

 The first template of the process is returnProductsConfig.isml in which next to every item in the order you have a drop down with reasons to return, that are created as a preference from the busness manager.